 Think a lot of teens are drinking, smoking pot, or using other drugs?

 Teens in Chelsea are making great choices.
 How do we know?
-Chelsea 9th and 11th graders were asked about their substance use in the past 30 days as part of the 2018 MiPHY survey, and their answers busted the myth that "everyone is doing it."
+Chelsea 9th and 11th graders reported their substance use in the past 30 days as part of the 2018 Michigan Profile for Healthy Youth survey, and their answers busted the myth that "everyone is doing it."

 In fact, in our community, it's just the opposite.

 83% of Chelsea High School Students Don't Consume Alcohol Regularly

 Underage drinking isn't harmless.
 The National Institute on Alcohol Abuse and Alcoholism says that alcohol is a factor in more than 4,000 teen deaths every year.
 Underage drinking is also dangerous because it can lead to injury, impaired judgement, and risk for alcohol dependence later in life.
 Teens and drinking don't mix, and more and more, our youth are choosing to avoid it.